nuovodw/nuovodw/README.md

 - 🔭 I’m currently working on a new band website.
 - 🌱 I’m currently learning React!
-- ⚡ Fun fact: I've played on almost all of the [Final Fantasy Concerts](https://ffdistantworlds.com/concert/ffvii-chicago/) ('Distant Worlds' & 'A New World') in Chicago since 2015 🎵
+- ⚡ Fun fact: Since 2015, I've played on almost all of the [Final Fantasy Concerts](https://ffdistantworlds.com/concert/ffvii-chicago/) ('Distant Worlds' & 'A New World') in Chicago🎵
 - 📫 How to reach me: <a href="https://danielwon.dev/" target="_blank">Click here.</a>

 Thanks for stopping by, and <a href="https://twitter.com/nuovodw/" target="_blank">please say hello</a>!